-- Employee or executive of the company; - Any director who is classified as a non-executive, but receives salary, fees, bonus, and/or other benefits that are in line with the highest-paid executives of the company; - Any director who is attested by the board to be non-independent; - Any director who has been on the board for over 12 years; - Any director specifically designated as a representative of a significant shareholder of the company; - Any director who is also an employee or executive of a significant shareholder of the company; - Beneficial owner (direct or indirect) of at least 10% of the company's shares, either in economic terms or in voting rights (this may be aggregated if voting power is distributed among more than one member of a defined group, e.g., family members who beneficially own less than 10% individually, but collectively own more than 10%), unless market best practice dictates a lower ownership and/or disclosure threshold (and in other special market-specific circumstances); - Government representative;
+- Employee or executive of the company; - Any director who is classified as a non-executive, but receives salary, fees, bonus, and/or other benefits that are in line with the highest-paid executives of the company; - Any director who is attested by the board to be non-independent; - Any director who has been on the board for over 12 years; - Any director specifically designated as a representative of a significant shareholder of the company (holding or controlling (directly or indirectly) at least 10% of the company's shares; - Any director who is also an employee or executive of a significant shareholder of the company; - Beneficial owner (direct or indirect) of at least 10% of the company's shares, either in economic terms or in voting rights (this may be aggregated if voting power is distributed among more than one member of a defined group, e.g., family members who beneficially own less than 10% individually, but collectively own more than 10%), unless market best practice dictates a lower ownership and/or disclosure threshold (and in other special market-specific circumstances);

-- Any director who has had an important business relationship with the company, or a company associated with it, in the year prior to the appointment.
-This includes the case where the board member, or the firm of which he is a shareholder, partner, associate or adviser, has acted as adviser to the company (consultant, external auditor, civil notary and lawyer) and the case where the board member is a management board member or an employee of any bank with which the company has a lasting and/or significant relationship; - Any director who receives personal financial compensation from the company, or a liaised company, other than the compensation received for the work received as a board member; - Represents customer, supplier, creditor, banker, or other entity with which company maintains transactional/commercial relationship (unless company discloses information to apply a materiality test8); - Any director who has conflicting or cross-directorships with executive directors or the chairman of the company; - Relative9 of a current employee of the company or its affiliates; - Relative9 of a former executive of the company or its affiliates; - A new appointee elected other than by a formal process through the General Meeting (such as a contractual appointment by a substantial shareholder); - Founder/co-founder/member of founding family but not currently an employee; - Former executive with less than 5 year cooling off period; or - Any material8 connection, either directly or indirectly, to the company other than a board seat.
+- Government representative; - Any director who has had an important business relationship with the company, or a company associated with it, in the year prior to the appointment.
+This includes the case where the board member, or the firm of which he is a shareholder, partner, associate or adviser, has acted as adviser to the company (consultant, external auditor, civil notary and lawyer) and the case where the board member is a management board member or an employee of any bank with which the company has a lasting and/or significant relationship; - Any director who receives personal financial compensation from the company, or a liaised company, other than the compensation received for the work received as a board member; - Represents customer, supplier, creditor, banker, or other entity with which company maintains transactional/commercial relationship (unless company discloses information to apply a materiality test); - Any director who has conflicting or cross-directorships with executive directors or the chairman of the company; - Relative of a current employee of the company or its affiliates; - Relative of a former executive of the company or its affiliates; - A new appointee elected other than by a formal process through the General - Meeting (such as a contractual appointment by a substantial shareholder);

-8 For purposes of director independence classification, 'material' will be defined as a standard of relationship (financial, personal or otherwise) that a reasonable person might conclude could potentially influence one's objectivity in the boardroom in a manner that would have a meaningful impact on an individual's ability to satisfy requisite fiduciary standards on behalf of shareholders.
+&lt;sup>8 For purposes of director independence classification, 'material' will be defined as a standard of relationship (financial, personal or otherwise) that a reasonable person might conclude could potentially influence one's objectivity in the boardroom in a manner that would have a meaningful impact on an individual's ability to satisfy requisite fiduciary standards on behalf of shareholders.

-9 'Relative' follows the Dutch corporate governance code definition of spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree.
+&lt;sup>9 'Relative' follows the Dutch corporate governance code definition of spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree.